-9 Non-Traditional Food Ideas for Your Holiday Party
+12 Non-Traditional Recipe Ideas for Your Holiday Party

 Glazed ham, check.
 Yule log, check.
 Fruit cake, check.
-Sushi?
+Peking duck?
 Why not!
 This holiday season, make new memories and traditions by serving your fam + friends something a little unexpected for dinner with non-traditional holiday recipes meant to rouse a crowd.
-Dust off that Peking duck recipe clipping that’s been sitting in your scrapbook since 2001, put some elbow grease into making dough for a festive ‘za your pals can personalize or put a rustic spin on fondue that will leave your guests feeling extra special (and cheesy).
 If you do, you’ll find yourself wondering, “What new dish should I try next year?”
-Read on for nine out-of-the-box recipe ideas that will make a fabulous (+ delicious) holiday experience.
+Read on for out-of-the-box recipe ideas that will make a fabulous (and delicious) holiday experience.

-2. Mustard-Braised Bacon Buns With Radish Pickles: Chinese buns, also called “bao,” follow the same rules as tacos: They’re just another starchy vessel for tasty fillings, which is why these buns are a must for parties.
-Fillings like this mustard-braised bacon can be made ahead of time and reheated the day of your celebration.
-Set out condiments like chopped cilantro, pickles and hot sauce for guests to add in at their leisure. (via The Pig and Quill)
+Chinese Steamed Buns: Chinese buns, also called bao, are like tacos: They’re a starchy vessel for tasty fillings — and therefore a must for parties.
+You can make roast duck, pork, or chicken ahead of time to reheat the day of your celebration, then set out condiments like sliced cucumber, green onion, and hoisin sauce for guests to add in at their leisure. (via Steamy Kitchen)

-No-Knead Pan Pizza: This pan pizza will have you nostalgic for the pizza parties of school days past — except it’s *way* better.
-Whip up this easy, no-knead dough at least eight hours in advance and have the gang come over to Top.
-It.
-Up.
-Then, turn on your broiler and get out the cast iron pan.
-The pizzas you make with this recipe take approximately two minutes to cook — that’s as close to instant gratification as you can get. (via Host the Toast)
+No-Knead Pan Pizza: This pan pizza will have you nostalgic for pizza parties of school days gone by — except it’s even better.
+Whip up the easy, no-knead dough at least eight hours in advance, and have the gang come over to for toppings time.
+Broil each pizza in a cast iron pan, and they'll cook in just two minutes — as close to instant gratification as you can get. (via Host the Toast)

-For more holiday recipe inspo, follow us on Pinterest!
+For more holiday recipe inspo, follow Brit + Co on Pinterest!